-I am a regular contributor to GIY’s Grow magazine, where I mostly write articles about my allotment, tips for your garden and how not to make enemies of local barmen by brandishing gardening tools at them.
+I am a regular contributor to GIY’s quarterly Grow magazine, where I mostly write articles about my allotment, tips for your garden and how not to make enemies of local barmen by brandishing gardening tools at them.
 Read below for a copy of my article in 2016’s summer edition.

 Glut Instinct: How To Make The Most Of your Harvest